Projects

 Added value The open structure promotes communication across all floors.

-In the House of Curiosity, the adult education centre and the municipal library not only find a new shared home, but also grow closer together in terms of content: their offerings are linked and bundled into six thematic areas.
+In the Haus der Neugier, the adult education centre and the municipal library not only find a new shared home, but also grow closer together in terms of content: their offerings are linked and bundled into six thematic areas.
 The language field is all about literature, communication and cultural exchange.
 The work field offers space for co-working and digital work.
 Creativity comes into play in the play field, where art, music and creative work take centre stage.
 The debate area will be a place for lively discussion, while the life area will address topics such as health, nutrition, sport and climate.
 In addition, the free area invites everyone to simply arrive, discover new things and fill the building with life together.
 The clear division into areas of interest provides orientation and at the same time opens up a variety of spaces for work, exchange and in-depth discussion.

 © raumwerk.architekten Köln mit startklar a+b, 03.2023

-Structural plan with interconnections
+Requirement: Structural plan showing interconnections

 ©kadawittfeldarchitektur